 Thanks for visiting Vince Parrillo’s website.
-Here you can access information about his blogs, books, documentaries, shows, and other endeavors.
+Here you can access information about his blogs on firsthand immigrant stories, as well as his books, films, shows, and other endeavors.
 If you are looking for just the right gift for someone, click a link to read detailed descriptions about them and how to order these unique DVDS or these popular historical novels.

 Vince’s latest documentary, Paterson: A Delicious Destination, won the prestigious 2022 Director’s Choice Award at the 10th Annual Northeast Film Festival.